Staff and Trustees

 Carol has worked for the US Environmental Protection Agency for over 17 years in various programs including air emissions, water enforcement, emergency response, Superfund and Brownfields.
 In addition, Carol has worked for three years on a detail to the City of Lowell in the Division of Planning and Development as the City’s Brownfields Coordinator.
 She is currently a supervisor in the US EPA New England Brownfields Program.
 Carol received a Master in City Planning from MIT in City Design and Development in 2002.
 She has a M.S. in Environmental Engineering from the University of Massachusetts Lowell and a B.S. in Engineering from Brown University.
 Carol is also married and has two children.

-Don is currently the Administrative Director at the Switzer Foundation.
+Don is currently the Administrative Director at the Switzer Foundation and will be retiring at the end of June 2018.
 He has been with the Foundation since January, 2004 and previously worked at Unity College, a small environmental undergraduate college in Unity, Maine.
 Since 1991 Don has been a trustee and administrator for the John Sage Foundation, a small family foundation which gives grants to environmental organizations in Maine.

 Lauren completed her Master's degree in Journalism at UC Berkeley and taught multimedia journalism at the University of Florida’s Department of Telecommunication.
 She served on the University's Sustainability Committee and on the Governing Board for the Bachelor of Science in Sustainability and the Build Environment in the College of Design, Construction and Planning.
 She left academia in 2010 to teach multimedia skills and focus on environmental and sustainability communications.